Do you feel like in whichever direction you step, your marriage will only get worse?

 13. Therapy isn’t working…. easily recoverable.

-It is laughable that this would even make the list on some of those websites.
+It is laughable that this would even make the list from some of those marriage “experts”.
 Ineffective counselors routinely blame clients and their marriage, instead of their own methodology.

 Traditional marriage counseling is based on psychotherapy and has been around for 100 years.
 Since that time, the divorce rate has increased by 300%!
 (From 15% to 50% and more.)

-Psychologists have no business helping marriages and their results speak for themselves.
-Some therapists do great work helping individuals with personal issues, but the methods used by the psychological community are simply inadequate for the marriage as a whole.
+Psychologists have no business trying to help people with marital problems, and their results speak for themselves.
+Some therapists do great work helping individuals with personal issues, but the methods used by the psychological community are simply inadequate for the dynamics between a couple and a marriage as a whole.
 It is the wrong tool for the job.

-None of these signs are fatal to your marriage in most cases.
-But they are warning signs that indicate you need to take action to improve your marriage while you still can.
+In most cases, none of the above signs are fatal to your marriage.
+They are warning signs that indicate you need to take action to improve your marriage while you still can.

 How To Use These Warning Signs

-All of these daily, little issues have built up over time until something big happened like infidelity or separation, or the relationship just got stale and boring.
-But the infidelity or separation was NOT the cause!
+All of these daily little issues have built up over time until something big happened like one of you cheated on the other, one asked for a separation or divorce, or perhaps all the magic disappeared from the relationship and it just got stale and boring.
+The infidelity or separation was NOT the cause!
 They are only symptoms.

 Treat these warnings as a wake-up call, like you would with heart pain.
-Do nothing and you could die, but if you go see a doctor, you’ll likely be fine; though with changes to your lifestyle.
+Do nothing and you could die, but if you go see a doctor, you’ll likely be fine if you make the necessary changes to your lifestyle.

 The Steps to Recovery